 What we like: To enhance hearing, Eko’s digital stethoscope comes with active noise cancellation technology that helps reduce background noise.
 Doctor’s can also switch between traditional analog examination to heart and lung sounds enhanced through 40X amplification.

-The new CORE version provides effortless one-touch recording that sync’s wirelessly with your tablet.
+The new CORE version provides effortless one-touch recording that sync’s wirelessly with your tablet or phone.
 This allows doctors to easily get second and third opinions by colleagues and mentors.
-It also comes fully assembled and ready to use the moment it arrives at your office.
+It also comes fully assembled and ready to use the moment it arrives at your office:

-Flaws: This is one of the most expensive stethoscopes on the market.
-That being said, it is also one of the most powerful.
-If your serious about getting the best stethoscope, this is the #1 choice.
+Flaws: This is one of the more premium-priced stethoscopes on the market.
+That being said, it’s worth it if you want the best available.
+If you’re serious about getting the best stethoscope, this is the #1 choice.

 2. Littmann 6152 Cardiology IV Stethoscope